 In order to obtain images, the raw visibility data need to be Fourier transformed.
 Fully calibrated data cubes are delivered to the user.
 However, the imaging (and subsequent deconvolution) is a non-unique procedure, so users may want to redo these steps to optimize the data products for their scientific objectives.
 The Common Astronomy Software Applications package (CASA) has been developed for this purpose.

 The frequency range available to ALMA is divided into different receiver bands.
 Data can only be taken in one band at a time.
 These bands range from band 3, starting at 84 GHz, to band 10, ending at ~950 GHz.
 For comparison, a frequency of 300 GHz translates to a wavelength of approximately 1mm.
-Band 10 (~869 GHz) is planned.
-Two more bands (band 1 around 40 GHz and band 2 around 80 GHz), might be added in the future.
-Initially, only six ALMA antennas will be equipped with band 5 receivers (187 GHz).
+Band 1 around 40 GHz is under construction, and band 2 around 80 GHz might be added in the future.

 Field of view

 The field of view of an interferometer is determined by the size of the individual antennas and the observing frequency.
 It is independent of the array configuration.
 The field of view is expressed in terms of the primary beam, which describes the antenna response (sensitivity) as function of the angle away from the main axis.
-The FWHM of the primary beam is usually taken as the diameter of the field of view of an interferometer; however, note that the sensitivity is not uniform over this field having a maximum at the center and tapering off towards the edges.
+The primary beam can be approximated by a gaussian function, although the primary beam contain sidelobes as well.
+The full-width-at-half-maximum (FWHM) of the primary beam is usually taken as the diameter of the field of view of an interferometer; however, note that the sensitivity is not uniform over this field having a maximum at the center and tapering off towards the edges.

-The FWHM of the ALMA primary beam is 21" at 300 GHz, and scales linearly with wavelength (diffraction limit of a single 12-m antenna, as opposed to that of the whole array).
+The FWHM of the ALMA primary beam is 21" at 300 GHz for a 12 m antenna and a 35” for a 7 m antenna, and scales linearly with wavelength (diffraction limit of a single antenna, as opposed to that of the whole array).
 To achieve uniform sensitivity over a field larger than about a few arcsec, or to image larger regions than the primary beam, mosaicking is required, which is a standard observing mode for ALMA.
 If you plan to use mosaicking, individual pointings should be separated by 1/2 the primary beam FWHM to achieve Nyquist sampling.

-The spatial resolution of ALMA depends on the observing frequency and the maximum baseline of the array, following the 1.2 x lambda/D scaling.
-In the most compact configurations (~150 m), resolutions range from 0.7" at 675 GHz to 4.8" at 110 GHz.
-In the most extended configuration (~16 km in the completed array), the resolutions range from 6 mas at 675 GHz to 37 mas at 110 GHz.
+In the most compact 12-m array configurations (~160 m), resolutions range from 0.5" at 950 GHz to 4.8" at 110 GHz.
+In the most extended 12-m array configuration (~16 km), the resolutions range from 20 mas at 230 GHz to 43 mas at 110 GHz.
 These numbers refer to the FWHM of the synthesized beam (point spread function), which is the inverse Fourier transform of a (weighted) u-v sampling distribution.
 The resolution in arcsec can be approximated as: FWHM (") = 76 / max_baseline (km) / frequency (GHz).

 Imaging of extended structures